 I attended undergrad at Stephen F. Austin University (GO JACKS!) and The University of Houston (GO COOGS!).
 I received my Juris Doctorate degree from South Texas College of Law and have never stopped loving the law.
 During my tenure at both universities, I was proud to be on the Dean’s list and a member of Honor’s college from 2011 - 2013 while working my way through school.
 During this time, (and for as long as I can remember) I have never stopped working to achieve my potential.

 I grew up in Houston, Texas with a loving mother and grandmother and they have always taught me that if I wanted to be successful, I had to give everything my all.
 My mom, a great entrepreneur and innovator, taught me that working hard is not something you simply "do" every now-and-then.
 Instead, it is a lifestyle.
-When I was as young as ten years old, I was regularly waking up at 5:00 a.m. to help my mother at her hair salon or at our family's restaurant instead of watching cartoons (she promised that I could watch them as I worked though 😆).
+When I was as young as ten years old, I was regularly waking up at 5:00 a.m. to help my mother, Sheree, at her hair salon or at our family's restaurant instead of watching cartoons (she promised that I could watch them as I worked though 😆).
+Now, she works with me at Walters Gilbreath, PLLC and I am so glad to have her support.

 In 2008 and 2009 I worked with the Harris County Street Olympics program, working with underprivileged youth and also worked at an elderly center during that time.
 During this period, I also offered free tutoring sessions in many subjects for many children, especially children with learning and behavioral disabilities and/or struggles.